-As part of its management services, the Investment Manager processes, stores and transmits large amounts of electronic information, including information relating to the transactions the Funds.
-Similarly, service of providers of the Investment Manager and of the ICAV, especially the Administrator, may process, store and transmit such information.
-The Manager, Investment Manager.
-Administrator and Depositary (and their respective groups) each maintain information technology systems which each service provider believes are reasonably designed to protect such information and prevent data loss and security breaches.
+As part of its management services, the Investment Manager processes, stores and transmits large amounts of electronic information. includina information relating to the transactions of the Funds.
+Similarly, service providers of the Investment Manager and of the ICAV, especially the Administrator, may process, store and transmit such information.
+The Manager, Investment Manager, Administrator and Depositary (and their respective groups) each information maintain technoloav systems which each service provider believes are reasonably designed to protect such information and prevent data loss and security breaches.
 However, like any other system, these systems cannot provide absolute security.

-The techniques used to obtain unauthorised access to data, disable or degrade service, or sabotage systems change frequently and may be difficult to detect for long periods of time.
-Hardware or software acquired from third parties may contain defects in manufacture design or or other that could unexpectedly problems compromise information security.
+techniques used to obtain The unauthorised access to data, disable or degrade service, or sabotage systems change frequently and may be difficult to detect for long periods of time.
+Hardware or software acquired from third parties may contain defects in design or manufacture or other problems that could unexpectedly compromise information security.
 Network connected services provided by third parties to the Investment Manager may be susceptible to compromise, leading to a breach of the Investment Manager's network.
-The Investment Manager's systems or facilities may be susceptible to malfeasance, employee error or government surveillance, or other security threats.
-On-line services provided by the Investment Manager to Shareholders also the may be susceptible to compromise.
+The Investment Manager's systems or facilities may be susceptible to employee error or malfeasance, government surveillance, or other security threats.
+On-line services provided by the Investment Manager to the Shareholders may also be susceptible to compromise.